Eastern Scarlet

 Behavior

-The Eastern Scarlet is a spirited and highly territorial butterfly frequently seen in the savannas and gardens of East and Southern Africa.
-Males are particularly notable for their 'perching' behavior; they select a prominent leaf or twig—often at the edge of a clearing—and use it as a lookout.
-They will aggressively fly out to intercept any passing insect, including larger butterfly species, before returning to the exact same spot.
+The Eastern Scarlet is a spirited and highly territorial butterfly often found patrolling the sunny edges of woodlands and suburban gardens.
+Males are particularly well-known for their 'perch and patrol' strategy; they select a prominent leaf or twig as a lookout post and will aggressively chase away any flying intruders, including larger butterflies and dragonflies, before returning to the exact same spot.

 EverydayEarth exclusive